Bros (British band)

+According to the British Phonographic Industry (BPI), Bros have been certified for sales of 1.3 million albums and 750,000 singles in the UK.
 Bros are estimated to have sold 16 million records worldwide.
 In 2017, the Goss twins reunited to perform two dates as Bros at the O2 Arena in London.

 History

 Early years

 Luke Goss and Matt Goss (born 29 September 1968 in Lewisham, London) had settled in Camberley, Surrey, after their parents had split up and their mother had found a new boyfriend, who bought Luke an electronic drum kit and Matt a saxophone, noticing their interest in music.
 The twins attended Collingwood College, where they became part of a band called Blue.
 At school they met Craig Logan (born 22 April 1969 in Kirkcaldy, Fife, Scotland) who was playing bass guitar in another school band, Stillbrook.
 Logan recalled that the Goss brothers came to his house one evening to say they had split from their band, and asked Logan to join them in a new group.
 Logan agreed, and the trio went through a variety of names for the group before settling on Gloss.

 The group were noticed by Bob Herbert, who had ambitions to break into the music business as a manager – Herbert's son Chris was a classmate of the trio at Collingwood.
 Herbert allowed the group to practise in his summer house and paid for them to record demos, but he was unable to sign them to a contract as they were under 18 years old.

 During this period Gloss had met Nicky Graham, a songwriter and producer.
 Graham was working and writing songs with music manager Tom Watkins, and he suggested that Watkins meet the group.
 Although he was unimpressed with either their look or their music, Watkins realised that he could shape the group into a boy band for the teen girl market, with Graham and Watkins writing the songs for them.
 Gloss split from Herbert, and signed a contract with Watkins and his management company as soon as they turned 18.
 Watkins renamed the band Bros, and he and Graham wrote the group's songs under the pseudonym of "The Brothers", in order to create the impression that the Goss brothers had written the songs themselves.